boltops-tools/kubes/docs/_docs/intro/ordering.md

 title: Ordering
 ---

 Generally, Kubes will apply resources in order so dependent resources are created first.
+If needed, you can completely customize the order: [Custom Ordering]({% link _docs/intro/ordering/custom.md %}).

 ## Apply